Meet our Hydrotherapists

 My name is Lorna and I have been the proprietor of Well-dogs since 2011 designing the centre specifically for Canine Hydrotherapy.

-I have a Level 4 Award in Small Animal Hydrotherapy and will be studying for the level 4 Diploma in 2020.
+I have a Level 4 Award in Small Animal Hydrotherapy.

-I believe that our clients deserve the best practice possible in Small Animal Hydrotherapy and as a N.A.R.C.H committee member and Approved Practical Hydrotherapy Trainer I can help ensure that N.A.R.C.H registered Canine Hydrotherapists and Centres are providing a good quality of care and responsibility.
+I believe that our clients deserve the best practice possible in Small Animal Hydrotherapy and as a N.A.R.C.H registered provider and Approved Practical Hydrotherapy Trainer I can help ensure that N.A.R.C.H registered Canine Hydrotherapists and Centres are providing a good quality of care and responsibility.

-Other relevant qualifications include diplomas in Canine Massage and Canine Behaviour and am currently completing a Canine Nutrition diploma.
+Other relevant qualifications include diplomas in Canine Massage and Canine Behaviour and completion of L3 Canine Nutrition course with Reaseheath College.

-I have owned Border collies for the last 40 years and we enjoy our long walks, agility, flyball and of course swimming!
+I have owned Border collies for over 40 years and we enjoy our long walks, agility and of course swimming!

-Hello my name is Melissa and I joined Well-dogs as a Hydrotherapist in May 2014.
+I am Hannah and I joined Well-dogs as a Hydrotherapist in August 2021.

-Hi my name is Amy and I have a Level 3 Certificate in Small Animal Hydrotherapy and been part of the team since October 2017.
+Hi my name is Amy and am a N.A.R.C.H registered Hydrotherapist.
+I have a Level 3 Certificate in Small Animal Hydrotherapy and been part of the team since October 2017.
 I have worked in a number of animal related roles including with dogs, especially German Shepherds.

 I own two Labradors who love swimming, if they are not in the pool they can be found splashing about in puddles somewhere.